DeathKing/fastest_server/README.md

 server will be displayed on the screen.

 Noticed that, you can also provide additional servers as parameters, even a `-f` or `--file` option has been set.

+## Disclaim

+[1] The ip address all come from [lifesize](https://www.lifesize.com/en/app-help/admin/get-started/ip-address-list) for test purpose only.

 ## Contributing